KhiopsML/khiops-doc/docs/learn/understand.md

 # What makes Khiops different

 Khiops is an end-to-end solution for **Automated Machine Learning** (AutoML), natively and effortlessly handling intricate Data Science time-consuming tasks.
-These include feature engineering (A), data cleaning and encoding (B), and the training of [parsimonious models][parsimonious_models] (C).
+These include feature engineering (A), data cleaning and encoding (B), and the training of parsimonious_models (C).

 <picture>
   <source srcset="/assets/images/auto-ml-pipeline.webp" type="image/webp">